 where $\bC^{n} = \bP^{n}\m \cH$.
 The topology of the affine complement $\bC^{n}\m V$ has been studied notably by Libgober in a series of papers \cite{Li1, Li2, Li3, Li4, LT} etc, and the study was extended to Alexander modules, e.g. in \cite{Ma1, LM}.
 In the particular case of an arrangement of hyperplanes $V= V_{\cA}\subset \bP^{n}$, it was noticed in \cite[Cor.
 4]{DP} that one also has the presentation:

-The study of the complement $\bP^{n}\m V_{\cA}$, notably in relation to its combinatorics, is an ample branch of research, with interesting contributions by Orlik, Terao, Randell, Damon, Libgober, Suciu, Papadima, Cohen, Dimca, and many more; the reader is referred to the relevant literature.
+The study of the complement $\bP^{n}\m V_{\cA}$, notably in relation to its combinatorics, is an ample branch of research, with a lot of interesting contributions; the reader is referred to the relevant literature.
 The number $\pol(V)$ also appears in \cite{Ma2} as the middle $L^{2}$ Betti number of the affine complement $\bC^{n}\m V$.